 After expanding across the U.S., Tower Records became the first foreign retailer to crack the Japanese market.
 Their store in Tokyo’s Shibuya district was the world’s largest music store, with 52,000 square feet of sales floor.
 At Tower’s peak, Solomon was running a billion-dollar business with locations across the U.S. and in 20 countries on four continents.
 In contrast to many large chains, each branch did its own ordering based on local tastes, a business model that served the company well.
 After decades of phenomenal success, with changes in the music industry the company fell on hard times, eventually forced to liquidate and close its doors in 2006.

-Today, Solomon continues to live in Sacramento, where he collects art and spends time indulging his passion for portrait photography.
+Until his passing in March 2018, Solomon continued to live in Sacramento, where he collected art and spent time indulging his passion for portrait photography.
 His story was featured in the 2015 documentary “All Things Must Pass, The Rise and Fall Of Tower Records” directed by Colin Hanks.